EibrielInv/matic-docs/docs/develop/metatransactions/metatransactions-gsn.md

 Relayer Address : `https://{}.matic.today`

 :::caution
-Please consider using this Paymaster only for testing purposes.
+Please don't use this Paymaster for anything other than testing.
 :::

 ## Example